-My name is Jim Sherrit, I’m 47 years old and I lived in Brechin, Scotland.
-I work full time with the local council as a waste recycling operative, part time as a Special Constable and I am also a Community Councillor.
+My name is Jim Sherrit, I’m 51 years old, and I lived near Brechin, Scotland.
+I work full time with Aberdeenshire Council as a Landscape Operative (fancy name for a Grave Digger) and part-time with Police Scotland as a Special Constable (nearly 20 years now).
+I am a former Community Councillor, Waste Recycling Operative, Territorial Soldier, Store Man, Shot Blaster to name but a few of the professions I have worked at over the last 30 plus years.
 I took on the restoration of the former Royal Observer Corps Nuclear Monitoring Post at Edzell back in 2011 with a view to restoring it back to its last operational state.
-Once completed, I am hoping to allow schools and colleges studying the cold war to come and visit a working ROC bunker and give them an insight into what it was like and what it was all about.
+Once completed, I am hoping to allow schools and colleges studying the Cold War to come and visit a working ROC bunker and give them an insight into what it was like and what it was all about.
 I am doing this project myself, at my own personal cost.
-I will not make any money from this project when completed but will take great pride in what I’ve achieved for my local community.
+I will not make any money from this project when completed, but will take great pride in what I’ve achieved for my local community.

-If you’re a former ROC member or have ROC related equipment looking for a good home, Please feel free to contact me on the email address below.
+If you’re a former ROC member or have ROC related equipment looking for a good home, Please feel free to contact me using the form below.